Qualified Admission for traditional freshmen

 - and test scores (if available and not already sent via ACT or SAT).

 K-State will use this information to make initial admission decisions and scholarship awards.
 All admission decisions are conditional until final transcripts are received.
-Official high school transcripts will be required by July 1 for students enrolling in Fall.
+Official high school transcripts and test scores will be required by July 1 for students enrolling in Fall.
 Final transcripts will be used to verify self-reported information.
 Scholarship offers with academic requirements will be reviewed and verified before financial awarding.
 If misrepresentations are found, K-State reserves the right to rescind offers of admission and cancel scholarships.

-Q. Do students really need to take Chemistry or Physics?
+Do students really need to take Chemistry or Physics?

-A. Yes.
-Three science units are required but one of those units must be either Chemistry or Physics.
+Yes.
+Three natural science units are required but one of those units must be either Chemistry or Physics.
 Physical Science may count as one accepted science unit but it does not replace this requirement.

-Q. Do students really have to take four units of math?
+Do students really have to take four units of math?

-Q. Are the courses listed on the quick guide truly the only approved courses?
+Are the courses listed on the quick guide truly the only approved courses?

-Q. When should high schools send transcripts?
+When should high schools send transcripts?

-A. Schools should not send partial (6th semester) transcripts for most students.
+Schools should not send partial (6th semester) transcripts for most students.
 For the vast majority of students, we will only require a final high school transcript by July 1.
 Here are the exceptions to this general rule:

 - students who are being considered as finalists for our competitive selective scholarships may be asked to send partial transcripts,